How to apply

 Find out about the steps involved in applying to be part of the team.

-If you are offered a job with us, you will need to provide proof of your legal Right to Work in the UK.
-This is usually your passport or European ID card.
+If you are offered a job with us, you will need to provide proof of your legal right to work in the UK.
+If you are a UK or ROI national this is usually your passport.

-Under some circumstances it may be possible for us to offer sponsorship for a visa; however in many cases, for example for positions where the salary is ower than the UKVI threshold, we will not be able to sponsor a visa and you will need to obtain the Right to Work through another route.
+There may be circumstances where Kew will be able to offer sponsorship for a visa; however, in some cases, for example for positions where the salary is lower than the UKVI threshold, or due to the nature/duration of the contract, we will not be able to provide sponsorship and you would need to obtain the right to work through an alternative route.

 How to apply: step by step

 A list of opportunities can be found within our Careers portal.